Checkered keelback: Habitat

 Active by day and night.
 The preferred habitat of F. piscator is in or near freshwater bodies and paddy fields.

 Diet

-F. piscator feeds mainly on fish, amphibians and arthropods, occasionally on rodents and amphibian eggs, and rarely on birds and turtles.
+F. piscator feeds mainly on fish, amphibians and arthropods, occasionally on rodents and amphibian eggs, and rarely on birds and juvenile Indian peacock softshell turtles.

 Reproduction

 F. piscator is oviparous.
 Clutch size is usually 30-70 eggs, but may be as few as 4 or as many as 100.
 Egg size is also variable.
 Each egg may be 1.5–4.0 cm long.
 The female guards the eggs until they hatch in 60–70 days.
 Each hatchling is about 11 cm long.

 Geographic range

 F. piscator is found in Afghanistan, Bangladesh, Pakistan, Sri Lanka, India, Myanmar, Nepal, Thailand, Laos, Cambodia, Vietnam, West Malaysia, China (Zhejiang, Jiangxi, Fujian, Guangdong, Hainan, Guangxi, Yunnan), Taiwan, and Indonesia (Sumatra, Java, Borneo, Celebes = Sulawesi).

 type locality: "East Indies", restricted by geographic inference to the northern coastal areas of Andhra Pradesh State, eastern India.